G7 finance chiefs meet as Trump trade doubts linger

 In a possible sign of friction to come, Mnuchin ruffled the hosts on Thursday evening by bluntly asking Padoan a question about the stability of Italy’s banks.

-That prompted the Italian minister to mount a robust defense of the sector “intended to dispel erroneous perceptions” of the situation, an Italian official told reporters.
+That prompted the Italian minister to mount a robust defence of the sector “intended to dispel erroneous perceptions” of the situation, an Italian official told reporters.
 “There was a friendly exchange on the subject.”
-AFP

 Please follow our commenting guidelines.